Disperse - a Dumb Meltybrain - Build Log

 Top + Bottom Plates

 The top and bottom plates which are black, are 3mm thick.
 This part ensures that the TPU armour is rigid, and holds the whole thing together.
 As I am 3D printing them, the screw holes will be hard to print.
 Following Maker’s Muse’s advice, I will have a 0.4mm “sacrificial bridge”.
 This means that the print can bridge properly, but once the print has finished, I can push through it with a drill or similar.
-They will be printed out of PETG-CF, a filament I have never used before, but I am excited to test it.
+They will be printed out of Overture Super PLA+ a filament I have never used before, but I am excited to test it.

 Wheel Module

-The wheel module will also be printed out of PETG-CF, to ensure no flex.
+The wheel module will also be printed out of Overture Super PLA+, to ensure no flex.
 As there is only one wheel, this part needs to be extra-strong to ensure there is no loss of mobility.
 All walls are at least 5mm thick, and will be printed with 3 perimeters.
 The tyre is a LEGO 30.4x14 tyre, which fits on to a 3D printed hub that wraps around the DYS BE1806 2300KV motor.
 It is not uncommon to see this motor driving weapons in antweights and is common in brushless drive for beetleweights too.

 Weapon Tooth